tokoba/gemini-mcp-tool-nano/README.md

     }
 ```

-- 3. Run 'claude mcp add-from-claude-desktop' where you want to use gemini-cli as an mcp,
+- 3. Run 'claude mcp add-from-claude-desktop' in the dir you want to use gemini-cli as an mcp,
 - 4. Make sure that you have selected the MCPs you want to import (it defaults to all)
-- 50. then run claude code in the same dir. this dir will now be configured.
+- 5. Run claude code in the same dir. this dir will now be configured.
+- 6. run "/mcp" in claude code to verify.

 ## Prerequisites